dhmontgomery/r-data-for-beginners/r-for-beginners.md

 The core of R are "functions."
 Think of them as **verbs** — a function *does something*.
 Functions all have names, like `sum` or `round`.

 Our verbs (functions) also take nouns — the things that the function acts upon.
 They're called variables, and they go inside parentheses after functions.
+This is just like working with formulas in Excel, except you don't have to type `=` beforehand.

 Here's a simple example:

 ``` r
 sum(1, 2, 3, 4, 5)